hikogui/hikogui/docs/BON8.md

    - When another string is directly following this string,
    - If the full message is this string.
  * Integers MUST be encoded in the least amount of bytes.
- * Floating point numbers MUST be encoded in the least amount of bytes. while preserving precision.
+ * Floating point numbers MUST be encoded in the least amount of bytes while preserving precision.
 In other words: a binary64 number needs to be converted to binary32 and back to determine if it can be encoded as binary32 while preserving precision.
- * Object keys MUST be lexically ordered based on encoded bytes.
+ * Object keys MUST be lexically ordered based on UTF-8 code units.